Ten Notable Differences Between Inbound And Digital Marketing

-Inbound and digital marketing both are very commonly used terms in global marketing world today.
+Inbound and digital marketing are both very commonly used terms in the global marketing world today.
 Though both may sound similar, they are a little different from each other.
-Before we dive down into differences, let’s understand the meaning of each of these terms.
+Before we dive into the differences, let’s first understand the meaning of each of these terms.

-Creating compelling content to attract prospects and customers to your digital properties across different stage of a buyer’s journey such as attract, interest, desire and action is termed as Inbound Marketing.
+Creating compelling content to attract prospects and customers to your digital properties across different stages of a buyer’s journey such as attract, interest, desire, and action is termed Inbound Marketing.

 Examples of Inbound Marketing

-Traditional approach wherein businesses reach out to customers to sell a product or service is called as Outbound Marketing.
+A traditional approach wherein businesses reach out to customers to sell a product or service is called outbound marketing.

-Every marketing tactic which is online or over the internet could safely be called as Digital Marketing.
-Using online channels such as website, search, social media or marketing automation to reach your customers are integral components of digital marketing.
+Every marketing tactic that is online or over the internet can safely be called digital marketing.
+Using online channels, such as website, search, social media, or marketing automation, to reach your customers are integral components of digital marketing.

 Examples of Digital Marketing

-Digital marketing is broader as it encompasses everything in the digital marketing world.
-Inbound marketing, on the other hand, is focussed around the methodology used to create compelling content across different stages of your buyer’s journey (Attract, Convince, Convert and Delight for example)
+Digital marketing is broader, as it encompasses everything in the digital marketing world.
+Inbound marketing, on the other hand, is focused on the methodology used to create compelling content across different stages of your buyer’s journey (attract, convince, convert, and delight, for example).

-Digital marketing is helpful in addressing short term goals such as immediate leads this quarter using paid search, inbound marketing on the other hand, is more strategic and requires more time and efforts including joining the dots between different stages of your buyers’ journey.
+Digital marketing is helpful in addressing short-term goals, such as immediate leads this quarter using paid search; inbound marketing on the other hand, is more strategic and requires more time and effort, including connecting the dots between different stages of your buyers’ journey.

-Inbound marketing is attention focussed and pull form of marketing while digital marketing could be anything between push and pull.
+Inbound marketing is attention-focused and is a pull form of marketing, while digital marketing can be anything between push and pull.

-For example, writing a blog is meant to attract customers on your website – it is pull marketing or inbound marketing in this case, however, when you start advertising the same blog through google ads to reach your potential customers, it then, becomes a push form of marketing (or digital marketing tactic as a whole)
+For example, writing a blog is meant to attract customers to your website – it is pull marketing or inbound marketing in this case.
+However, when you start advertising the same blog through Google Ads to reach your potential customers, it then becomes a push form of marketing (or a digital marketing tactic as a whole).

-Digital marketing is all about reaching your customers and prospects through digital media such as website, search, social media, emails or publisher networks, while Inbound marketing is all about attracting your customers and then converting and retaining them thereafter.
+Digital marketing is all about reaching your customers and prospects through digital media, such as website, search, social media, emails, or publisher networks, while inbound marketing is all about attracting your customers and then converting, retaining and engaging them thereafter.

-Inbound marketing is intent driven and based upon the customers need at any given point of time.
-Digital marketing may or may not be intent based, for example, a paid search campaign on google may try to push a product or services related to the keyword being searched and not necessarily the exact product being searched.
-Inbound on the other hand, will show the most relevant web page for that very keywords through organic search results.
+Inbound marketing is intent-driven and based upon the customer’s need at any given point in time.
+Digital marketing may or may not be intent based; for example, a paid search campaign on Google may try to push a product or services related to the keyword being searched and not necessarily the exact product being searched.
+Inbound, on the other hand, will show the most relevant web page for those very keywords through organic search results.

 Difference 6: GDPR Friendliness

-On a lighter note, anything intent based or user-consent based is safer than a pushed information in this era of privacy sensitive regulations across the globe.
-Inbound marketing is more GDPR friendly than digital marketing on those lines.
+On a lighter note, anything intent-based or user-consent based is safer than push information in this era of privacy-sensitive regulations across the globe.
+Inbound marketing is more GDPR-friendly than digital marketing.

 Digital advertising is part and parcel of digital marketing.
 Inbound marketing has nothing to do with digital advertising.